xsoma/old-x9hook/README.md

   - crash, if your join more then two games
   - crash if sometimes on shot
-  - + some shit i forgot
+  - plus some shit i forgot